 There is research to indicate those who eat breakfast generally have better health.
 On the other hand, for some individuals there are benefits to fasting as well, which might result in skipping breakfast.
-Generally, I advise my clients to do works best to meet their goals.
-Having regularly scheduled meals, does give you the opportunity to stabilize your blood glucose and minimize cravings if the meal is balanced.
+Generally, I advise my clients to do what works best to meet their goals.
+Having regularly scheduled meals does give you the opportunity to stabilize your blood glucose and minimize cravings if the meal is balanced.
 Feel free to combine any of the breakfast ideas below if you need a more substantial meal.

 Keys to a health promoting easy breakfast:

 Quick to prepare, ideally less than 15 minutes

 High in fiber, high quality protein, and healthy fat to sustain you for at least 4 hours and maximize nutrient intake

 3. Eggs Benedict (use whole grain and/or bagel thins version or portabella mushroom as base)

 5. Flaxseed muffins with almond butter